 Figure 5 displays the estimated coefficients of interest from (6).
-Prior to EPSW, the coefficient of interest is statistically indistinguishable from 0 in all years $\tau < 2009$.
+Prior to EPSW, the coefficient of interest is statistically indistinguishable from 0 in all years $\tau < 2009$ .
 In the first year of EPSW, segregation rises by 1.99 percentage points in the treated group compared to the control group (p-value = 0.135) and rises to 5.11 percentage points (p-value = 0.038) by year five of EPSW.

 To better understand how EPSW affects firm incentives to segregate, we consider its effect on the share of firms that are mostly-but-not-fully segregated.
 Our model makes strong predictions that firms bound by EPSW will have incentives to fully segregate in equilibrium, but not that there are particular incentives to partially segregate.
 Of course, our model does not capture every complexity present in the labor market, and there may be other barriers preventing some firms from fully segregating.
 Nevertheless, even with such complexities, the equilibrium channels we study in this paper suggest that treated firms are likely to fully segregate if doing so would present a small change to their workforce.
-That is, firms that would have otherwise had only a small number of workers of the "wrong" gender that prevent full segregation may be particularly likely to end their relationship with these workers to achieve full segregation.
+That is, firms that would have otherwise had only a small number of workers of the "wrong" gender that prevent full segregation.
 Therefore, the economic forces present in our model likely indicate a decrease in the share of treated firms that are almost-but-not-fully segregated after EPSW.